MochiMochinoMi/3ASCRAPER/README.md

 -requests and BeautifulSoup all about scraping and accessing tags and getting what i want from them.
 -how to return a file (how to let the user download).

-##Technologies
-Flask
-Python
-SQLite
-Javascript
-jQuery
-HTML
-CSS
-Bootstrap 5

-##Installation
-Clone / fork this repository.
-Create a virtual environment in your local directory.
-Install the required libraries that are listed in requirements.txt.
-Run the application:$ python3 app.py